Interview Archive

 Betsy Breault is an artist who moved to Bisbee in 1969 after growing up in a mining town in western Pennsylvania.
 In her interview, she reflects on the town’s vibrant artist community, the miners’ strike for higher wages, and the racial and ethnic divisions that shaped Bisbee’s history.

-Brenda Moraez, a lifelong Brisbane resident, is committed to the city’s growth.
-As Brisbane Foundation president for two years, she focused on endowment-funded programs like scholarships and restoration projects.
-Over time, the church became central to her and the community.
-She reflects on Brisbane’s resilience, especially during the COVID-19 pandemic, and believes in its strong, enduring spirit shaped by generations, including her own.
+Brenda Morales, a lifelong Bisbee resident, is committed to the city’s growth.
+As The Bisbee Foundation's president for two years, she focused on endowment-funded programs like scholarships and restoration projects.
+She reflects on Bisbee’s resilience, especially during the COVID-19 pandemic, and believes in its strong, enduring spirit shaped by generations, including her own.

 Susan Wiley